 A licensed therapist who specializes in older adults can address the emotional roots of hoarding behavior, including grief, anxiety, depression, and trauma.
 Therapy can also help your parent develop healthier coping strategies and gradually change their relationship with possessions.
 To learn more about what drives hoarding behavior, read our article on the psychological effects of hoarding.

-How Therapy Can Help Elderly Parents with Hoarding
+How Therapy Can Help Treat Hoarding in the Elderly

 Cognitive behavioral therapy (CBT) is one of the most effective treatments for hoarding disorder.
 CBT helps seniors identify the thoughts and beliefs that make discarding items feel impossible and gradually replace them with more balanced perspectives.
 For older adults, therapists adapt CBT techniques to account for cognitive changes, physical limitations, and the specific losses that come with aging.